earlephilhower/psychoplug/README.md

-	.../button (press,release) => When the button is physically pressed or released on the plug .../powerstate (0,1) => When the controlled appliance is turned off or on .../event => When an event fires, records the event type in text (Off, On, Toggle, Pulse Low, Pulse High) .../powerma => Current in mA reported every 10 seconds.
-Very noisy, don't put too much faith in it in my experience.
+	.../button (press,release) => When the button is physically pressed or released on the plug .../powerstate (0,1) => When the controlled appliance is turned off or on .../event => When an event fires, records the event type in text (Off, On, Toggle, Pulse Low, Pulse High)

 ### MQTT topics subscribed